nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 <p align="center" width="100%">
   <img width="80%" src="images/SequenceDiagram/Edit.png" alt="Edit Sequence Diagram"/>
 </p>
-The user first call the edit command from the Main class which will then be passed to the Parser class.
+The user first call the edit command from the `Main` class which will then be passed to the `Parser` class.
 It decides whether the GUI or CLI should be called through the number of arguments passed by the user.

 #### GUI Edit
+Called if the user provides exacty two parameters.

-- GUI window is called by GuiWorkFlow
+- GUI window is called by `GuiWorkFlow`
-- After the GUI edit has finished, EditCommand is instantiated and the new recipe is saved to Storage through the RecipeList class
+- After the GUI edit has finished, `EditCommand` is instantiated and the new recipe is saved to `Storage` through the `RecipeList` class

 #### CLI Edit
+Called if the user provides more than two parameters.

-- EditCommand is instantiated with the corresponding flags parsed from the arguments provided by the user
+- `EditCommand` is instantiated with the corresponding flags parsed from the arguments provided by the user
-- Depending on the flags passed, it instantiates the abstract class EditModeCommand using different constructors (Add, Delete, Swap, Change)
+- Depending on the flags passed, it instantiates the abstract class `EditModeCommand` using different constructors (`Add`, `Delete`, `Swap`, `Change`)
-- Once it has been executed, it returns the new edited recipe, which will be saved to Storage through the RecipeList class
+- Once it has been executed, it returns the new edited `Recipe`, which will be saved to `Storage` through the `RecipeList` class

 ### GUI Component